Zenepos totolirata: Description

 impressed.
 The aperture is high and narrow, angled above, with a very short broad and truncated siphonal canal below.
 The outer lip is convex, straightened below the suture, with a very shallow broad sinus at the suture.
 It is smooth inside, crenated on the outside by spiral sculpture, thin and sharp.
-The columella is vertical, straight, lightly excavated toward the flat parietal wall.
-The inner lip is very thin and narrow and smooth.
+The columella is vertical, straight, and lightly excavated toward the flat parietal wall.
+The inner lip is very thin, narrow and smooth.

 Distribution

 This marine species is endemic to New Zealand and occurs off South Island.